International Work with Children in Bolivia

 - Start dates: Flexible

 Bolivia is one of the poorest and least developed countries in Latin America.
-Orphanages and other care centres lack the funds, staff, and structure required to provide more than a basic level of care, which is why Projects Abroad volunteers have such a crucial role to play.
+Care centres lack the funds, staff, and structure required to provide more than a basic level of care, which is why Projects Abroad volunteers have such a crucial role to play.

-Volunteer Orphanage Work and Community Development with Projects Abroad
+Volunteer Care Centre Work and Community Development with Projects Abroad

-Projects Abroad volunteers work in several orphanages and day care centres in Bolivia, all in the Cochabamba area.
-These placements care for people of all ages with a variety of different needs, from toddlers who have been orphaned to elderly people in a care home.
+Projects Abroad volunteers work in several day care centres in Bolivia, all in the Cochabamba area.
+These placements care for people of all ages with a variety of different needs, from toddlers who live in disadvantaged circumstances to elderly people in a care home.
 Many of our Care placements work with children who have mental and physical disabilities and therefore are in need of support, care, and stimulation.
-In addition, we work in orphanages where children have been abandoned or have lost both their parents and need help to get the best start in life.
+In addition, we work in centreswhere children have been abandoned or have lost both their parents and need help to get the best start in life.
 Many of our Care placements have very unique needs and if you have any specific skills or talents then it is really important to let us know.

 We have started working with a centre for young girls who have been abused and who are eager to learn different extra-curricular activities to help them on their journey to recovery.
 So if you are a good dancer, yoga fanatic, or have other artistic talents please let us know.